 IBM surveyed more than 1,000 consumers worldwide and interviewed 350 executives and found out companies assume customers are seeking them out on social sites to feel connected to their brand.
 Wrong!
 Customers are more interested in getting tangible value, so the white paper suggests businesses are confusing their own desire for customer intimacy with what should be the real motivations for engaging customers: creating value in THEIR eyes, not our own!

 Because if IBM’s white paper is true — and our on experiences with our clients’ participation in social media reflects the truth of it — 45 percent who do interact with brands say they need to feel “a company is communicating honestly before they will interact.”
 So the real question isn’t about adding the social channels to your arsenal of tactics; the real question is defining “honestly” not as bragging about your latest stand on an issue, but rather, REALLY doing something meaningful and of value for your customers.
-We think IBM’s paper is worth the time to consider their findings and to start that thinking.
+We think IBM’s paper is still worth the time to consider their findings and to start that thinking.
 Thank you IBM!
-Get the download: intrln.com/ibm.
+Get the download here.
 And then let’s talk about it!

 It’s hard work, thinking.
 Jim Mattis says when you are thinking about strategy, you have to think until your head hurts.
 It’s easy to wish everyone Happy Thanksgiving in a post, but really, so what?
 Social media for business is entirely different than social media for your personal life.
 B2B social media requires a new thinking all around.
 If you google, “what should a company do to get customers to engage in social media,” Google will give you 1,450,000,000 results today.
 But those results can be boiled down and they ARE boiled in in IBM’s paper from years ago.